torvalds/linux/Documentation/teaching/labs/memory_mapping.rst

 * :c:func:`page_to_pfn` return the page frame number associated with a :c:type:`struct page`
-* :c:func:`page_address` returns the virtual address of a :c:type:`struc page`; this functions can be called only for pages from lowmem
+* :c:func:`page_address` returns the virtual address of a :c:type:`struct page`; this functions can be called only for pages from lowmem
 * :c:func:`kmap` creates a mapping in kernel for an arbitrary physical page (can be from highmem) and returns a virtual address that can be